What is a swap rate?

 Where do these rates come from?

 Institutions that deal in FX put out daily swap rates - prices they are willing to exchange currencies at on a given day.
 Institutions publish swap rates based on their own risk-management analysis and on market activity.
-Swissquote's swap rates are essentially the interbank fee for positions held overnight, with a separate rate for each instrument, expressed in USD per lot of:
+Swissquote's swap rates are essentially the interbank fee for positions held overnight, with a separate rate for each instrument, expressed in absolute values.

 - Currency pairs: 100’000 units

 - Silver: 5’000 ounces

 - NGC: 10’000 units

 - CUC: 25’000 units